Pet Shop Boys: Bilingual and Nightlife (1996–2001)

+The musical Closer to Heaven premiered in London in May 2001 to mixed reviews.
+The run was originally extended to February 2002, but it closed in October 2001 along with a number of other productions after the 11 September 2001 attacks.

 Release (2002–2005)

-After the mixed fortunes of Closer to Heaven, Pet Shop Boys returned to the studio to start work on their eighth album.
-After toying with genres including hip hop, they went for a stripped back acoustic sound as a complete change from the over-the-top dance music of the musical.
+While Closer to Heaven was still in development, Pet Shop Boys had started work on their eighth studio album in September 2000.
+After toying with genres including hip hop, they went for a stripped back, guitar-driven sound as a departure from dance music, at Lowe's suggestion.
 In 2002, they released the modestly successful album Release.
 Most of the tracks were produced by the duo themselves and many featured Johnny Marr on guitar.
-The first single, "Home and Dry", featured a very peculiar video, directed by Wolfgang Tillmans, mostly consisting of raw camcorder footage of mice filmed in the London Underground.
-The follow-up single "I Get Along" had a video filmed by Bruce Weber, and after this they embarked on another world tour, although this time it was a stripped back affair, with no dancers, backing singers, costumes or lavish sets.
-They used two extra guitarists, Bic Hayes and Mark Refoy, a percussionist (Dawne Adams) and regular programmer (Pete Gleadall) alongside Chris Lowe (keyboards) and Neil Tennant (vocals and guitar).
+The first single, "Home and Dry", featured a very peculiar music video, directed by Wolfgang Tillmans, mostly consisting of raw camcorder footage of mice filmed in the London Underground.
+The follow-up single "I Get Along" had a video filmed by Bruce Weber.

-The tour took them first to several universities around the UK; these dates saw them perform at Bristol University, Keele University, University of East Anglia in Norwich, University of Teesside, Middlesbrough and De Montfort University, Leicester.
-Subsequent dates took them to Germany, the U.S., Canada, Spain, Italy, France, Belgium, the Netherlands, Denmark, Sweden, then another series of dates in the UK again, Switzerland and onto Japan, Singapore, Hong Kong and then a first-ever date in Thailand as the final show, at the large Bangkok Impact Arena, in front of 9,000 fans.
-A third single, "London", was only released in Germany, at the request of EMI Germany.
+Pet Shop Boys embarked on another world tour, although this time it was a stripped back affair, with no dancers, backing singers, costumes or lavish sets.
+They used two extra guitarists, Bic Hayes and Mark Refoy, percussionist Dawne Adams, and regular programmer Pete Gleadall, alongside Lowe on keyboards and Tennant on guitar and vocals.
+They started with a tour of universities around the UK, performing at Bristol University, Keele University, University of East Anglia in Norwich, University of Teesside, Middlesbrough and De Montfort University, Leicester.
+Subsequent dates took them to Germany, the U.S., Canada, Spain, Italy, France, Belgium, the Netherlands, Denmark, Sweden, then another series of dates in the UK, and on to Switzerland, Japan, Singapore, Hong Kong, and then a first-ever date in Thailand as the final show, at the large Bangkok Impact Arena.

+A third single, "London", was released in Germany at the request of EMI Germany.
 It was never planned for release in the UK, although a promotional video was shot by the distinguished photographer Martin Parr and it was serviced to some UK radio stations.
 Following a live stint on the John Peel show on Radio 1, Pet Shop Boys released Disco 3, in February 2003.
 The album followed their previous Disco albums, but this one also included new songs as well as remixes.